-a.
-Council may, suspend any written authority granted under these Bylaws, if the holder of that authority contravenes or fails to comply with any condition of that authority.

-- b.
-Council may suspend any written authority until: - i.
-The contravention has been remedied. - ii.
-After the authority holder objects to the suspension in accordance with Clause 9, the Council deems it reasonable to remove the suspension. - iii.
-If it is clear the contravention will not be remedied, the Council decides under Clause 13.3 to revoke the authority. - c.
-The effect of a suspension is that the holder of the authority may not do anything that the authority previously authorised them to do, except to take measures to remedy the failure or contravention.
+- (a) Council may suspend any written authority granted under these Bylaws, if the holder of that authority contravenes or fails to comply with any condition of that authority. - (b) Council may suspend any written authority until: - i. the contravention has been remedied. - ii. after the authority holder objects to the suspension in accordance with Clause 9, the Council deems it reasonable to remove the suspension. - iii. if it is clear the contravention will not be remedied, the Council decides under Clause 13.3 to revoke the authority. - (c) The effect of a suspension is that the holder of the authority may not do anything that the authority previously authorised them to do, except to take measures to remedy the failure or contravention.

-13.3 Revocation of Written authority
+13.3 Revocation of Written Authority

-- a.
-Council may, in accordance with this clause, revoke any authority granted under this Bylaw if the holder of the authority contravenes or fails to comply with any condition of the authority and is still non-compliant following a period of suspension. - b.
-Council will not revoke any such authority without giving the holder written notice which: - i.
-Sets out the respects in which the holder has contravened or has failed to comply with any condition of the written authority, and - ii.
-If the breach or failure is capable of remedy gives the holder a reasonable time within which to remedy it, and - iii.
-Warns the holder that the Council may revoke the written authority if the holder does not either: - a.
-Remedy the breach or failure within the time specified or within such further time as the Council may allow on application to be made within such time is as specified in the notice or - b.
-Object to the decision in accordance with clause 9. - c.
-On receipt of a request by a holder for further time pursuant to Clause 13.3 (b)(iii)(a) or of a submission pursuant to Clause 13.3 (b)(iii)(b), the Council may at its sole discretion grant the further time sought or accept the submission made (as the case may be), or proceed to revoke the authority.
+- (a) Council may, in accordance with this clause, revoke any authority granted under these Bylaws if the holder of the authority contravenes, or fails to comply with, any condition of the authority, and is still non-compliant following a period of suspension. - (b) Council will not revoke any such authority without giving the holder written notice which: - i. sets out the respects in which the holder has contravened, or has failed to comply with, any condition of the written authority, and - ii. if the breach or failure is capable of remedy, gives the holder a reasonable time within which to remedy it, and - iii. warns the holder that the Council may revoke the written authority if the holder does not either: - a. remedy the breach or failure within the time specified, or within such further time as the Council may allow on application to be made within such time, is as specified in the notice, or - b. object to the decision in accordance with Clause 9. - (c) On receipt of a request by a holder for further time pursuant to Clause 13.3 (b)(iii)(a) or of a submission pursuant to Clause 13.3 (b)(iii)(b), the Council may at its sole discretion grant the further time sought, or accept the submission made (as the case may be), or proceed to revoke the authority.